 So I posted my first event – a Saturday afternoon at our house (but I didn’t tell the members that in fear that they would think I was some kind of weird creep trying to lure them to my lair or something…).

 I made it pay-what-you-can.

-Now that's not a gazillion dollars but I tell you what - to me it felt like it was.
+Now that’s not a gazillion dollars, but I tell you what it felt like it was to me.

-When somebody pays you for your skills, effort (hustle) and recognise you for it - that's powerful, and it gives you the boost to continue doing more.
+When somebody pays you for your skills, effort (hustle) and recognizes you for it – that’s powerful, and it gives you the boost to continue doing more.

 Key lesson: You don’t learn until you launch

-I've since worked with a thousand or more small business owners, at different stages of business, in different countries, and in various capacities - training, consulting, service provider, mentor, advisor, teacher, employee, partner...
+I’ve since worked with a thousand or more small business owners, at different business stages, in different countries, and in various capacities – training, consulting, service provider, mentor, advisor, teacher, employee, partner…